Zainothy/HSRQuartz/11. Quartz/01. Unit Guides/Preservation/Aventurine.md

 >[!warning] Sig:
 >In this team, Aventurine will want his signature light cone to be able to generate ultimate stacks for Acheron.
 If he doesn’t have it then he will simply just be a sustain, not even being able to use Trend of the Universal Market due to Jiaoqiu.
 Jiaoqiu disabling Trend of the Universal Market happens because of Acheron’s cap of 1 stack gain per action.
-Jiaoqiu already reapplies his debuff at the start of the enemy’s turn, so even if they attack Gepard to have them get burned, it wouldn’t generate another stack as that second debuff was still applied in that same action.
+Jiaoqiu already reapplies his debuff at the start of the enemy’s turn, so even if they attack Aventurine to have them get burned, it wouldn’t generate another stack as that second debuff was still applied in that same action.

 >[!info] Team Setup & Explanation:
 >Use Acheron’s ultimate when all Jiaoqiu stacks are up and after Pela’s ultimate has been used on the enemies, that way it will deal the most damage.